 CT Domestic and Foreign Nonstock corporations (nonprofit): $50

 How to file your Connecticut Commercial Recording Division annual report:

 All registered businesses file an annual report except Connecticut religious corporations or Connecticut Statutory Trusts.
 You have to file your Connecticut annual report using the Secretary of State’s online filing system.
 The online process is not as easy as it could be.

 If you are just filing one report a year, you are better off skipping over the account creation and saving yourself the hassle of picking a username, password a super secret security question, and giving them your email; then trying to remember it all a year later.

 Go with the Express User option; it’s easier and quicker.
 We furnish a link below.

 When is the Connecticut Annual Report Due?

-Domestic Stock and Nonstock Corporations have an initial report due 30 days after their date of registration.
+Domestic stock coporations and Connecticut non profit corporations have an initial report due 30 days after their date of registration.
 Then corporations file a report by the end of their anniversary month each year.
 So if you filed your corporation in Connecticut on January 15th, you would have an initial report due within 30 days, then you would have an annual report due by January 31th the next year and each year after that.